-"With the approach of spring, however, things took a turn for the worse.
-The colonists began to complain of the heat; they were disappointed that their wives could not join them; malaria began its ravages; and to top it all, the Mississippi River rose and swept away practically everything.
+"With the approach of spring, however, things turned for the worse.
+The colonists began to complain of the heat; they were disappointed that their wives could not join them; malaria began its ravages; and to top it all the Mississippi River rose and swept away practically everything.